-(c) Financial assets measured at fair value through profit or loss ii.
-Initial Recognition and Measurement

-Financial assets that do not meet the criteria of (a) or (b) above are measured at fair value through profit or loss.
+- (c) Financial assets measured at fair value through profit or loss - Financial assets that do not meet the criteria of (a) or (b) above are measured at fair value through profit or loss.
 The Sumitomo Rubber Group has not classified any of its investments in debt equivalents in this category as it aims to promote accounting consistency.